 Queensland Courts delivers various programs and diversionary initiatives that aim to change behaviours and treat the influences of offending behaviour.

 These programs and initiatives address the underlying causes of offending behaviour by linking defendants with vital health, cultural and social services.

 Below you’ll find details about each program, including how it works and who is eligible.

 A program supporting Aboriginal and Torres Strait Islander victims and offenders in the criminal justice system

 A bail-based program helping people get the support and treatment they need to address the underlying causes of offending

-A program addressing defendants’ drug use in its early stages and reducing drug-related offending
+A program addressing defendants’ drug and alcohol use in its early stages and reducing drug and alcohol related offending

 Remote JP courts improve access to the criminal justice system for remote communities, and empower and enable Aboriginal and Torres Strait Islander community members, Elders and Respected Persons to play positive roles in the criminal justice system